-- Coles remains committed to implementing customer-led strategies and delivering trusted value.
+Our strategies Our achievements Our focus for the coming years Our strategies our achievements our rocus for the containg years Strengthen existing businesses through Continued to make improvements in our customer offers, including reinvesting in value to drive business growth.
+Coles remains committed to implementing customer-led strategies and delivering trusted value.
 Coles will continue to invest in value, supported by a focus on simplification and cost reduction.
-The division has plans to drive further improvement in fresh category sales.
-Coles will also maintain a disciplined and returns-focused approach to network expansion and capital investment, develop new channels and services and progress its Liquor transformation. - Bunnings will maintain its focus on driving long-term value creation through strengthening its core business, including delivering more customer value, better customer experiences, greater brand reach, an expanded commercial business and further merchandise innovation. - Officeworks will continue to deliver a unique 'one-stop shop' via its 'every channel' strategy while extending reach across all channels through new categories and services, and drive further productivity improvements. - Kmart aims to grow through continued price leadership, expansion of its digital strategy, product ranges and store network.
+The division has plans to drive further improvement operating excellence and satisfying customer Further optimised and invested in our retail store networks.
+Focused on production plant in fresh category sales.
+Coles will also maintain a disciplined and returns-focused approach to network expansion and capital investment, develop new channels and services and progress its Liquor transformation. needs efficiency following recent capacity expansions and maintaining customer relationships in our industrial businesses.
+Bunnings will maintain its focus on driving long-term value creation through strengthening its core business, including delivering more customer value, better customer experiences, greater brand reach, an expanded commercial business and Made further operational productivity further merchandise innovation. improvements and reduced costs across our businesses. - Officeworks will continue to deliver a unique 'one-stop shop'

+- Officeworks will continue to deliver a unique 'one-stop shop' via its 'every channel' strategy while extending reach across all channels through new categories and services, and drive further productivity improvements. - Kmart aims to grow through continued price leadership, expansion of its digital strategy, product ranges and store network.
 The division will continue to focus on delivering increased operational efficiency across the business. - Target will continue to transform its business through improved sourcing, supply chain efficiencies and range improvements.
 It will also seek to further lower the cost of doing business to provide greater value to customers and further improve in-store and online offers. - Chemicals, Energy and Fertilisers will optimise production and plant efficiencies following recent capacity expansions, while ensuring readiness to take advantage of value-generating opportunities as they arise. - Resources will maintain focus on cost control and productivity improvement, with low-cost plant expansions and countercyclical investments to be implemented where satisfactory returns can be achieved. - Industrial and Safety will continue to focus on cost control and operational productivity improvements.
 The business will continue to seek to increase revenue through market share growth and expansion into addressable adjacent markets.